Mazlan has a passion for health and fitness. He enjoys yoga, cycling, home workouts, and healthy food.

 2. Pet Therapy

-Give them something to care for, like a pet dog.
-This will also give them something to look forward to, which is good as a psychological and physical relief.
-Pets will also give the elderly the needed companionship.
+Give them something to care for like a pet dog.
+This will also give them something to look forward to, which is good as psychological and physical comfort.
+Pet, as animal-assisted therapy, will give the elderly the needed companionship and is a good way to relieve anxiety in older adults.

 3. Recognize Their Problem

-Depression is a serious matter and accepts it as a form of illness or disability.
-Do not expect your elders to just buck-up and be themselves again the next moment.
-Help to tackle their problem by breaking it into smaller tasks and steps so that they easily handle them.
+Depression is a serious matter and people should accept it as a form of illness, disability, or elderly illness.
+Do not expect your elders to just buck up and be themselves again the next moment.
+Help to tackle their problem by breaking it into smaller tasks and steps, so that they easily handle them.

 Reduce salt in their diet as elderly people are sensitive to sodium intake.
-This will help lower their stress or hypertension level, which is one of the key issues in depression.
+This will lower their stress or hypertension level, which is one of the key issues in depression in older adults.
 Avoid caffeine and alcohol as these will worsen and dampen their mood.
 Likewise, foods high in fat and sugar can also aggravate their mood.

 Sometimes having children around can lift their mood, especially if it is their grandchildren.
-In some cases this may not work.
-It might even be stressful and increase their hypertension level.
-So, assess the situation and see which work best.
+In some cases, this may not work.
+It might even be stressful and increase their anxiety level.
+So, assess the situation and see which works best.

-Keeping the elderly occupied both in mind and body will help lift them out of their depression.
-Go for a walk, go shopping for groceries together, go to the movies, have lunch or tea at their favorite restaurant or anything that they used to enjoy.
-You may get the initial rejection to all these ideas but try to be gently firm.
+Keeping the elderly occupied both in mind and body can lift them out of their depression.
+Go for a walk, go shopping for groceries together, go to the movies, have lunch or tea at their favorite restaurant, or anything that they used to enjoy.
+You may get the initial rejection of all these ideas but try to be gently firm.

 7. Regular Visit

-Nothing is more exciting that to anticipate the next visit.
+Nothing is more exciting than to anticipate the next visit.
 Arrange and schedule regular visits among family members and friends if you cannot make it on a regular basis.
-This visit is therapeutic as it helps fight loneliness and isolation especially to an elder that is already suffering from depression.
+This visit is therapeutic as it helps fight loneliness and isolation especially for an elder that is already suffering from depression.

 8. Herbal Remedies

-- Omega-3 fatty acids: Studies shown that taking both omega-3's and antidepressants can be more helpful than taking antidepressants on its own.
+- Omega-3 fatty acids: Studies have shown that taking both omega-3's and antidepressants can be more helpful than taking antidepressants on their own.
 Take it before meals.
+Foods that are rich in Omega-3 fatty acids are fish such as cold-water fatty fish (tuna, sardines, mackerel) and other seafood (oysters and mussels).
+If they can take nuts and seeds, these are also good.

 - Magnesium: As stress will deplete magnesium, take food rich in magnesium such as green vegetables or whole grains.
 Alternatively, take magnesium supplements.

-Brown rice is rich in vitamins B1, B3, and folic acid.
+Brown rice is rich in vitamins B1, B3, and folic acid, essential for the production and regulation of neurotransmitters such as dopamine, serotonin, and gamma-aminobutyric acid.
 It will also release glucose gradually into the bloodstream, which will prevent any mood swings.
-So, include brown rice in their diet.
+So, include brown rice in the elderly people’s diet.

 10. Oxygen Therapy

-Oxygen therapy involved breathing in a concentrated form of oxygen and studies show that it helps alleviate depression.
-It improves blood circulation; sending energizing oxygen to the muscles and brain and this gives new strength to their body and mind.
-Seek medical advice before you decide on this option.
+Oxygen therapy involves breathing in a concentrated form of oxygen.
+Studies show that it helps alleviate depression especially in the elderly.
+It improves blood circulation; sending energizing oxygen to the muscles and brain.
+This gives new strength to their body and mind.
+However, seek medical advice before you decide on this option.

 11. Sunshine Therapy

-Studies showed that natural sunlight helps people with depression.
-Exposure to sunlight will trigger the release of serotonin, a hormone that boosts mood by relieving stressful feelings and make you feel calm and focused.
+Studies showed that natural sunlight helps people that suffer from depression.
+Exposure to sunlight will release serotonin, a hormone that boosts mood by relieving stressful feelings and making them feel calm and focused.
+As mentioned earlier, sunlight helps our body to create Vitamin D.

 So, take them out for a walk or have drinks outside to benefit from the sunshine exposure.
-This is a simple and fun way to brightens the mood.
+This is a simple and fun way to brighten the elderly mood swings.

 12. Laughter Therapy

 As the saying goes, laughter is the best medicine.
 When you laugh, the body releases the feel-good hormone, endorphins.
-This chemical gives the overall sense of well-being, reduce stress, and can even temporarily relieve pain.
+This chemical gives the overall sense of well-being, reduces stress, can even temporarily relieve pain, and is a fun way to snap out of depression.

 As a good therapy for depression in the elderly, let them listen to a comedy show or watch good comedies.
-The old Laurel and Hardy or Charlie Chaplin movies are possible choices.
+The old Laurel and Hardy or Charlie Chaplin movies are possible choices but my favorite is ‘I Love Lucy’.

 13. Reading Story Book

-Nothing will excite the elderly more than to hear a child reads to them or even hearing a child’s voice.
+Nothing will excite the elderly more than to hear a child read to them or even hearing a child’s voice.
 Arrange for your children to take the turn to read storybooks or newspaper articles to their grandparents.
-Alternatively, you can try a product that let you record the reading and have it sent to them.
+Alternatively, you can try a product that lets you record the reading and have it sent to them.
 It is like a greeting card with sound.
-The moment they open the card, they will hear the story read by their loved one.
+The moment they open the card, they will hear the story read by their loved one, a good way to help aging parents deal with loneliness.

 14. Sessions With a Psychoanalyst

-There may be issues that an elderly person might not feel comfortable to talk of, to family members or friends.
-This is when having session with a psychoanalyst will help.
+There may be issues that an elderly person is not comfortable talking to family members or friends.
+This is one of the signs of depression in the elderly and they will be withdrawn.
+So, having a session with a psychoanalyst will help.

-Acupuncture is about ying and yang and striking the right balance.
-Depression can be due to this imbalance and by having acupuncture will put the body back into balance.
+Acupuncture is about yin and yang and striking the right balance.
+Depression can be due to this imbalance and acupuncture will put the body back into balance.
 Choose a well-trained and qualified practitioner for this option.
+It may not be easy to convince depressed elderly to try this option as some of them are not comfortable with needles.
+So, you have to explain that it is safe and not painful.

 16. Massage Therapy

-A feel good factor is missing in anyone that is depressed.
+A feel-good factor is missing in anyone that is depressed.
 Massage, if properly administered, will enhance this feeling of wellbeing.
-Massage will also release neurotransmitters serotonin and endorphins that are responsible for the feel good and feeling of calmness for the body.
+Massage will also release neurotransmitters, serotonin, and endorphins that are responsible for the feeling good and feeling of calmness for the body.
 It will also lower the stress hormone.

-To some, being close to their spiritual and religious beliefs does provide a positive link between a stable and good mental health.
-If this is the case, provide whatever support you can to give access to these services.
+To some people, being close to their spiritual and religious beliefs provide a positive link between stable and good mental health.
+If this is the case, provide whatever support you can to give access to these services for your elderly parents.

 It is our responsibility to care for our elderly parents or grandparents irrespective of the situation.
 Depression in the elderly if not properly monitored and checked in the initial stage, can lead to more problems later.